Announcement Type: New and Competing Continuation.

 A. Progress Reports

 Program progress reports are required semi-annually, within 30 days after the budget period ends.
-These reports must include a brief comparison of actual accomplishments to the goals established for the period, or, if applicable, provide sound justification for the lack of progress, and other pertinent information as required.
-A final report must be submitted within 90 days of expiration of the budget/project period.
+These reports must include a brief comparison of actual accomplishments to the goals established for the period, a summary of progress to date or, if applicable, provide sound justification for the lack of progress, and other pertinent information as required.
+A final report must be submitted within 90 days of expiration of the period of performance.

 B. Financial Reports